Skip to main content

 • Builds financial resilience through Savings Clubs

-• Offers financial literacy education
+• Provides financial literacy and entrepreneurship training.

-• Supports business acceleration
+• Supports business acceleration for women-led enterprises.

 People-Centered AI for Amazon Coastal Resilience